 Testing AI solutions can create an opportunity for your whole company to operate more efficiently.
 This was the case at eyewear leader EssilorLuxottica.
-“It took us more than a year to thoroughly A/B test automated campaigns, and I don’t regret the time we spent analyzing the business impact of our changes in bidding automation, campaign structure, or feed management,” says Andrea Orlunghi, the brand’s global performance marketing director.
+“It took us more than a year to thoroughly A/B test automated campaigns, and I don’t regret the time we spent analysing the business impact of our changes in bidding automation, campaign structure, or feed management,” says Andrea Orlunghi, the brand’s global performance marketing director.
 “Testing new solutions allowed us to create a shared definition of success that spanned across departments.”

 Step 4: Expand

 Marketing teams that have performed successful experiments can use momentum to tackle even bigger initiatives.